atharva-yadav/Hashnode/cl2nk7ide01levdnv3vth01dl.md

 ## Conclusion
-So, this was the solution for the **Search a 2D Matrix II** Leetcode Problem.
+So, this was the solution for the **Search a 2D Matrix II** Leetcode Problem using **Binary Search**.
 Hopefully, you might understand this solution.
 If you found it useful, please follow me for more such articles and do share with your peers.
 And yes, don't forget to leave your suggestions, and thoughts in the comment box.

 Thank you!